modenaxe/3d-muscles/README.md

 # Limitations and notes about reproducibility
 * The highly discretized muscle models are meant to be used for simulating the provided hip joint tasks and nothing else.
-* Please note that the results for the highly discretized muscles presented in the manuscript were generated from kinematic simulations performed in LHPBuilder, a multimodal viewer for biomechanical application that is not developed or supported anymore.
+* Please note that the results for the highly discretized muscles presented in the manuscript were generated from kinematic simulations performed in LHPBuilder, a multimodal viewer for biomechanical applications that is not developed or supported anymore.
 A version of LHPBuilder compatible with the use done in this paper can be downloaded from [this website](https://mi.kiv.zcu.cz/en/research/musculoskeletal.html).
 LHPBuilder is a complex tool requiring preliminary training to be used, so we decided instead to implement the muscle fibre kinematics in the OpenSim models directly.